Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 This year, Royce is trying using trekking poles on the portages.
 So far, he feels they help.

-Saw a few groups on the portages.
+We saw a few groups on the portages.

-The paddle through Bottle Lake and Iron Lake was easy and fast.
+The paddle through Bottle Lake and Iron Lake was easy and and we moved fast.

 ![Royce at Crooked Lake side of Curtain Falls 2025-08-06 12:09](./attachments/202508061209-002.jpeg "Royce at Crooked Lake side of Curtain Falls 2025-08-06 12:09")

 The Curtain Falls portage took something out of both of us.
-On Crooked, the wind started to build, so to protect us from the SSW wind, I took us deep into Sunday Bay.
+As we paddled into Crooked, the wind steadily built.
+To keep us out of the worst of the SSW wind, I skirted the shore of Sunday Bay.
 The wind kept building, but the gusts were my biggest concern.
-We both got so tired we pulled up next to shore to take a break.
+We both got so tired that we pulled up next to shore and took a breather.

 Since we have a BWCA permit, we decided to not fight the wind and to camp on the US side.

 We leapfrogged a group of seven young people that are using aluminum canoes.
 (We later learned they are scouts.)
 Because of the MN2 is a fast boat and our better